retypeapp/retype/hosting/git-ftp.md

 There are three key changes in the workflow if compared to the initial guide's example:

-**1. specify `base` every time the `action-build` is called**
+**1. specify `url` every time the `action-build` is called**

-The `base` setting is passed to retype during build process; so if the website is built with a given `base`, a rebuild must take place before it can contemplate a different `base` value.
+The `url` setting is passed to retype during build process; so if the website is built with a given `url`, a rebuild must take place before it can contemplate a different `url` value.
 So we need to rebuild for both publishes.

 !!!info Dedicated retype.json files
-It is also possible to specify different `retype.json` files for even more flexibility by just using `config: <retypejson-file>` instead of `base: <value>`.
-The `<retypejson-file>` bit should be replaced with the path to the desired configuration file (default is `/retype.json`).
+It is also possible to specify different `retype.yml` files for even more flexibility by just using `config: <retype-file>` instead of `url: <value>`.
+The `<retype-file>` bit should be replaced with the path to the desired configuration file (default is `/retype.yml`).
 !!!

 **2. specify a different `branch` where to push the website history**

-If the same branch is used to hold both versions, the `base` change above will always imply changes in the branch; this may not only pollute history by changing the base back and forth, but may also force git-ftp to always push all files as the change history will contain most files instead of just what really changed.
+If the same branch is used to hold both versions, the `url` change above will always imply changes in the branch; this may not only pollute history by changing the url back and forth, but may also force git-ftp to always push all files as the change history will contain most files instead of just what really changed.

 !!!info Same branch in different dirs
 Alternatively to different branch names, it is possible to use **different directories in a same branch**.
 It is important though, not to nest those directories.
 See examples about this in the [git-ftp Action's README](https://github.com/retypeapp/action-git-ftp).